SashaFlores/Retirement_Bot/README.md

 ### Before You Begin

-1. Create a new repository for this project called `unit13-challenge`.
+1. Create a new repository for this project called `challenge`.
 2. Clone the new repository to your computer.

 3. Inside your local git repository, create a directory for the challenge assignment you choose.
 Use folder names corresponding to the challenge